AryaBuwa/Weekly-Submissions/README.md

 ## **Current Progress :** (Updated Weekly)
     1. Revisiting the fundamentals of Python and SQL.
     2. Learning a new language.
-    3. Participating in Advent Of Code 2025.
+    3. Participated and Completed the Advent Of Code 2025.

 - ### How to Explore:
     - Browse: Check out the projects from each week.